tiongleslie/crystal-structure-classification/README.md

 Please refer to [1] for the dataset information.

 ### Citation
-Please cite the paper [1] if you are using our model in your research works.
+Please cite us if you are using our model in your research works:
 1. []